 Gerry makes the payment.
 Posing as a boy playing in the park the man is having a late lunch in Gerry crashes his toy plane near to him.
 Passing in front of the man he casually drops the bag in his lap when he says the code word of the day.
 The bag soon vanishes.
-He also gets a few photos of the man on his concealed camera while he approaches him.
+Gerry also gets a few photos of the man on his concealed camera while he approaches him.
 RIS will have no trouble picking him up later.

 After that Gerry is asked to stay with them until after the other operation.
-He agrees, but wants more clothes.
-He calls his hosts, saying he’ll be sleeping over for a few days, and goes shopping for some new clothes.
+He agrees, but he wants more clothes.
+He calls his hosts, saying he’ll be sleeping over for a few days, and he goes shopping for some new clothes.
 The group is beginning to accept he can be useful, but they’re still wary of him.
 They don’t want him going to his regular residence or out of their sight until after the coming raid.

 While shopping he visits a few stores where he can pick up special accessories supplied by RIS, because the shops are RIS fronts.
-He says nothing, since two heavies are with him all the time.
+He says nothing, since two heavies are with him all of the time.
 But in the process of selecting clothes he palms useful items from concealed storage places in the stores, because they’re set up for just this type of situation.

 Back at the warehouse he places some of the special items around the back rooms of the warehouse, special listening devices that only work when remotely activated, and are on a commercial radio frequency not usually used for listening devices.
 He’d placed a collector for them on top of the building opposite before he entered the warehouse.

 On the night of the raid he goes with them.
 He accurately performs the actions assigned to him, because he’s under watch the whole time.
 They’re after several very valuable artworks kept in the house.
 The raiders are only halfway across the expansive grounds when he notices and points out a sensor that isn’t in the plans they have.
 He suggests an immediate withdrawal.
-The raid leader orders them to go ahead, and claims it’s only part of the irrigation system.
+The raid leader orders them to go ahead, and he claims it’s only part of the irrigation system.
 Gerry counters, “It looks like an irrigation item, but the location is wrong for that, and just right for an intruder sensor.”
 They continue.
 They’re almost at the house when flood lights come on, and someone shoots out a light.